Why is baby waking at night? Is it hunger? Discomfort? Something else?

 - Sleep Associations: Rocking or feeding your baby to sleep isn’t necessarily a problem – that is until your baby needs you to re-create her sleep associations in order to fall asleep when she wakes between sleep cycles.
 For details about what sleep associations are, and how they form, browse through this article.

 - Too hot/too cold: Your baby will obviously be uncomfortable if she’s too cold.
 But avoid the impulse to overdress your little one, too.
 Babies and toddlers (and adults!) tend to sleep restlessly when too warm.
 It’s best to keep your baby’s room at an optimum temperature for sleep.
 Want to know what babies and toddlers wear to bed?
 Read through this article.

 - Sleep regression: Your child will go through about 4 or 5 sleep regressions in the first 2 years of life.
 Want to know when the regressions happen and how they affect sleep?
 Check out this sleep regression post.

 - Teething: Growing a mouthful of teeth is hard (and sometimes painful!) work for a baby.
 Read this article for tips about how to handle teething and its effects on sleep.

 - Illness: Despite your best preventative measures, your baby or toddler will sometimes get sick.
 During an illness, be prepared for your baby or toddler to wake often, and provide all the comfort you can.

 - Food allergies or sensitivities: Food allergies and sensitivities cause a whole host of problems for your baby or toddler – including sleep issues.
-For details, read this past article.
-For more information about starting your baby on solid foods, check out our sister site, Your Baby’s Start to Solid Food.
+For details, read this article.
+For more information about starting your baby on solid foods, check out How to Start Solid Foods with Your Baby.